 On this Valentine Day, it is appropriate to post something about what probably is one of the most romantic fruits: the strawberry.
 It’s hard to imagine why the apple is the “forbidden fruit” of lore, when the voluptuous and fragile strawberry is so much more tempting.
 Strawberries are temptingly red and sweet.
 The are an all time favourite flavour for ice cream, candy, cake, pie and other sweet treats.

-According to analysts’ estimates, China has produced more than 4 mln mt of fresh strawberries in 2017.
+According to a survey, China has produced 3,276,000 mt of fresh strawberries in 2019; up 7%.
 Moreover, higher production of fresh strawberries will back further development of the strawberry processing sector in the country.
 It is estimated that China’s frozen strawberry production will increase by 15% year-on-year to 150,000 mt.
 Beijing’s Changping region is a major strawberry producing region in China.

 The 7th International Strawberry Symposium was held in Beijing in 2012.
 The following video gives an impression.